bigeagleowl/A-Shaky-Start-Talk-Timer/README.md

 This is written in MicroPython.

-A little trivia - the first submit was made when on a train journey between Cromford to Nottingham when approaching Derby.
+A little trivia - the first submit was made from a Chromebook when on a train journey between Cromford to Nottingham when approaching Derby.